 Education here is about far more than just exam results however and we combine high ambitions for academic achievement with an emphasis on personal growth and student leadership.
-By the time our pupils leave us they are articulate, kind, and well qualified young women ready to make a successful start in their post-16 education (Ofsted 2017).
+By the time our pupils leave us they are articulate, kind, and well qualified young women ready to make a successful start in their post-16 education.

 Embracing a culture of high expectations, our girls excel in many areas, encouraged and challenged to do their best by an experienced and specialist staff.
-Pupils receive vast and meaningful opportunities to develop as young leaders within the school, representing the school regionally and nationally as transition leaders, eco-ambassadors, sports representatives, peer mentors and prefects.
+Pupils receive vast and meaningful opportunities to develop as young leaders within the school, representing the school as transition leaders, eco-ambassadors, sports representatives, peer mentors and prefects.

 We nurture our pupils' self-confidence with the Jack Petchey Speak Out Challenge, Rotary Youth and debating clubs.
-They regularly perform in public through the competitive House and Sports system.
+They regularly perform in public through the competitive House and Sports system, encouraged by a wide range of vibrant extra-curricular learning activities in sports, music, drama, dance and computing.

-We provide a wide range of vibrant extra-curricular learning activities in sports, music, drama, dance and computing.
-We have great cricket, football and rugby teams, excelling in athletics, netball, football and cricket, which is why we are a Gold Sports school.
-The school play is the highlight of the year and as a 'Thurrock Trailblazer' school, we are blazing forwards in the arts with Silver Arts Award, also offering LAMDA qualifications.
+We have great cricket, football, athletics and rugby teams.
+The school play is the highlight of the year and as a 'Thurrock Trailblazer' school, we are blazing forwards in the arts, also offering LAMDA qualifications.
 The Duke of Edinburgh's Award Scheme is perhaps the jewel in our crown, and students complete the Bronze, Silver and Gold awards.
-We run the 'Passport to Adventure' programme for younger years.
-We also offer a variety of trips and exchanges in France, Spain and Germany.
+We also offer a variety of trips and exchanges in France and Spain.

-We are a forward looking school which still believes in the importance of traditional values.
+We are a forward-looking school that still believes in the importance of traditional values.
 Putting the welfare of young women at the heart of our work we expect our students to be ready to learn, to work hard and to take pride in their own and their school's achievements.
 Our close knit small-school diverse community means that every girl can be known as an individual.